three-cubed/obtain_temperature_and_graph_it/README.md

-Please note this project is functional but is still being developed and is not in its final form.
+### Temperature analysis

 #### Project Overview

 The aim of this project is to consume another API's data, to process that data to obtain particular information, and to display the processed data in graphical form.

-At the moment, the project obtains hourly data for the last five days of weather in London, calculates the daily temperature maxima and minima, and displays these as two lines on a graph.
+The project obtains hourly data for the last five days of weather in London.
+It then:
+- calculates the daily temperature maxima and minima, and displays these as two lines on a graph;
+- calculates Pearson's correlation coefficient between the daily maximum and minimum figures;
+- calculates standard deviations for the daily maximum and minimum figures.

 The original data come from *openweathermap.org*.

-The project uses NodeJS, ChartJS, & the Fetch API.
+The project uses NodeJS, ChartJS,statistics.js, & the Fetch API.

 #### Before using the application